yz540/traffic-Sign-Classifier/writeup_template.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-My final model consisted of the following layers:
+My final model consisted of the following layers as in the 7th cell:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|